unicornrainbow/Notebox/README.md

 Considering the format is well known, local and plain text, you can always switch tools and take your notes wherever you go.
 Notes are private, and never leave you system unless you tell them too.

+### Topics

+The Notebox Format support dividing notes up by topic.
+To place a note within a topic, the standard Notebox path to the note is prefixed with the topic.
+For example, to specify the note from above to be within the "candy" topic, the following path would be used.

+    candy/entries/2013/12/04/12:23:25.txt

+Topics can also include any number of sub topics, which are specified as sub directories.
+So, you could have a candy/chocolate note as follows.

+    candy/chocolate/entries/2013/12/04/12:23:25.txt

+Note: Because Notebox uses the `entries` directory to store the actual entries, entries should be avoided as a topic.
+This may change in the future.

 ## Contributions